JaymZZZZ/VA-Datatape-A10/README.md

-# VA-Datatape for DCS A-10 Warthog and Tank Killer II
+# VA-Datatape for DCS A-10 Warthog
 Voice Attack Datatape for the DCS A-10

 ## Installation